awslabs/raf/docs/wiki/2_user_guide/Train-Model.md

 # How to Train Your Model

-This article introduces how to train your model in Meta.
+This article introduces how to train your model in RAF.

 WIP